Revealing the Geometrical and Vibrational Properties of the Defects Driving the Boson Peak

-Recent works have explored the possibility of disentangling QLMs and extended modes at the boson peak frequency.
-In one approach, deformations with seemingly quadrupolar structures were studied within the vibrational modes at the boson peak frequency to assess whether they could serve as seeds for energy-minimal localized deformations~\cite{lerner2023boson,Moriel2024}, which are identified with QLMs.
-Alternatively, Refs.\cite{tanakaNatPhys,tanakaPRR} examined how modes near the boson peak contribute to the amplitude of particle vibrational motion (see also\cite{SCHOBER2011501}).
-Particles receiving significant contributions from these modes tend to form clusters, possibly emerging as a consequence of the hybridization of phonons and QLMs, and referred to as stringlets~\cite{tanakaNatPhys,tanakaPRR} due to their resemblance to one-dimensional string-like or ring-like dynamical defects.
-Furthermore, the interaction between stringlets and phonons induces a flat boson peak mode~\cite{10.1063/5.0210057,jiang2024phonons}, observed in both simulations~\cite{tanakaNatPhys} and experiments~\cite{tomterud2023observation}.
-This supports the hypothesis that stringlets, rather than quasi-localized quadrupolar modes, may be the microscopic origin of the boson peak, even in heated crystals~\cite{10.1063/5.0197386}.
-It remains unclear whether localized defects are responsible for the boson peak in glasses and whether these defects are quasi-localized quadrupolar modes or string-like excitations, leaving the microscopic origin of the boson peak unresolved.
+Recent works have explored the possibility of disentangling localised defects and extended modes at the boson peak frequency.
+In one approach, deformations with seemingly quadrupolar structures were visually isolated from vibrational modes at the boson peak frequency to assess whether they could serve as seeds for energy-minimal localized deformations~\cite{lerner2023boson,Moriel2024}, which are identified with QLMs.
+However, local quadrupolar deformations are not generally apparent in the hybridized displacement field, as demonstrated in Appendix A, and defects might, in principle, induce diverse localized deformations.
+Alternatively, one could examine how modes near the boson peak contribute to the amplitude of particle vibrational motion~\cite{SCHOBER2011501}.
+Refs.~\cite{tanakaNatPhys,tanakaPRR} have suggested that particles receiving significant contributions from these modes tend to organize along string-like clusters or stringlets { with one-dimensional nature and lacking quadrupolar characteristics}.
+The interaction between stringlets and phonons induces a flat boson peak mode~\cite{10.1063/5.0210057,jiang2024phonons}, observed in both simulations~\cite{tanakaNatPhys} and experiments~\cite{tomterud2023observation} supports the hypothesis that stringlets, rather than quasi-localized quadrupolar modes, could be the microscopic origin of the boson peak, even in heated crystals~\cite{10.1063/5.0197386}.
+It remains unclear whether localized defects are responsible for the boson peak in glasses and whether these defects are quasi-localized quadrupolar modes or string-like excitations.
+Thus, the microscopic origin of the boson peak remains unresolved.